 Eligibility Requirements: Resident entering freshmen admitted by March 1.
-Must rank in the upper 5 percent of graduating class or No. 1 or No. 2 in a class of fewer than 40 students, SAT score of at least 1300 or ACT of 30, evidence of leadership, service to community and school, and outstanding character.
+Must rank in the upper 5 percent of graduating class or No. 1 or No. 2 in a class of fewer than 40 students, evidence of leadership, service to community and school, and outstanding character.

 Amount of Assistance: Tuition and fees, room and board stipend, and a book allowance.
 Tuition and fees refers to the student’s share of base tuition and fees.
 Renewable for six additional semesters provided requirements are met.

 How to Apply:High school seniors can apply for the Monfort Scholarship through the Colorado State University Scholarship Application (CSUSA).
 The CSUSA is available on RAMweb by selecting the “CSU Scholarship Application” link.

 The Monfort Scholars program, established by the late Kenny Monfort and his wife Myra in 1999, recognizes superior scholastic ability, leadership, service to community and school and outstanding character.
 Monfort Scholars receive funds for tuition and fees, a room and board stipend and a book allowance for four years if they maintain academic standards.
 The Monfort Scholars make an invaluable contribution to CSU through the many formal and informal activities and service projects with which they are involved.
 The Monfort Scholars Program has also served as an inspiration for other donors and a model for new scholarship programs at CSU.

 Class of 2024, Monfort Scholars